aarxnmendez/key-up/README.md

 - CSS3
 - JavaScript (ES6+)

-## 🛣️ Roadmap
-- [ ] Add support for multiple languages
-- [ ] Implement leaderboards for competitive play
-- [ ] Display heatmaps for keystrokes

-## ⚠️ Disclaimer
-This project is currently under development.
-Some features may not yet be functional, and the codebase is subject to change.

 ## 📄 License

 This project is licensed under the Apache-2.0 License - see the [LICENSE](LICENSE) file for details.